openenclave/openenclave/doc/GettingStarted.md

 If you want the SDK tools to be available to all users and headers/libs available from a system default location, you may opt to install system-wide.
-This naturally requires root priviledges.
+This naturally requires root privileges.
 Note that there is no uninstall script (we target an rpm/deb-based SDK install in the future), hence we recommend overwriting the default (/usr/local/) with a singular tree.